DizNicolasAmor/interviews-practice/DATABASES.md

 ### 23. Discuss the CAP theorem and its implications for distributed databases.

+The CAP theorem states that in a distributed system, you can only achieve two out of three properties: **Consistency**, **Availability**, and **Partition tolerance**.
+It implies that in the event of network failures (Partition tolerance), you have to trade off either Consistency or Availability.
+Distributed databases must balance these aspects based on their specific use cases, favoring one over the other in design and implementation.

 ### 24. Explain the concept of sharding in database architecture.

 ### 25. Discuss various types of NoSQL databases and their use cases.